Ph.D., University of Connecticut, 1998

 Phone: (405) 325-1751

-Loretta came to the University of Oklahoma in 1999 after earning her Ph.D. in Sociology from the University of Connecticut and completing a two-year appointment within the Fertility and Family Branch of the Population Division at the U.S. Census Bureau.
-Loretta is a demographer who focuses her research on stratification issues and civil and human rights in the United States, Africa and Europe.
+Loretta came to the University of Oklahoma earning her Ph.D. in Sociology from the University of Connecticut and completing a two-year appointment in the Population Division at the U.S. Census Bureau.
+Loretta is a demographer who focuses her research on stratification issues and civil and human rights in the United States, Africa, and Europe.
 Her book, African Immigrant Families Another France (Palgrave Macmillan, 2014), examines the integration experiences of international migrants from Sub-Saharan Africa to France.
 Her prior book, Child Labor in Sub-Saharan Africa (Lynne Rienner Publishers, 2004), offers a window on the lives of child workers in 43 African countries.

 Loretta's research agenda has been supported through funding from the National Science Foundation, a Howard Foundation Fellowship, the United Nations Population Fund (UNFPA), the U.S. Census Bureau, the Cheyenne and Arapaho Tribes, and the University of Oklahoma Foundation.